siriniok/siriniok.github.io/_drafts/2019-10-07-technology-impact-on-discussion-culture.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Instant messaging lowers the bar to compose a message.
 I think this is not a good idea for collaboration.
 Composing a message should require more time and thought.</p>— Obstructed Goggles (@obsgog) <a href="https://twitter.com/obsgog/status/1109206383440875526?ref_src=twsrc%5Etfw">March 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Unfortunately, I haven't found much research on this topic, but from my experience I'd sort the popular communication means by their discussion quality in this order:
+Unfortunately, I haven't found much research on this topic, but from my experience, I'd sort the popular text communication means by their discussion quality in this order:

 * blogs (as article responses, not comments)
 * emails (including mailing lists)